 Now that you are working 65 hours a week in the hospital and making big bucks, you can now afford that giant in-ground swimming pool you’ve always wanted as a kid.
 Can you really afford that pool?
 How much does it really cost to own a pool?

-Yes, it’s even if you make $150,000 a year.
+Yes, it’s expensive even if you make $150,000 a year.
+Or $250,000.
 The costs of owning a pool come from maintenance.
 Assuming your home already comes with a swimming pool, you still have to maintain it year round.
 On average, it costs approximately $3,000-$5,000 to maintain a swimming pool per year.
 Consider that cost, compare it to the cost of membership at a local pool, the number of times you go swimming per year, and the intrinsic happiness you gain from the convenience of having a pool in your back yard.

 Why does it cost so much to maintain a pool of water?
 Let’s briefly go over the costs: